 More and more people in London nowadays opt for DIY sanding.
-You can find far too many information and tips on Internet on how to use the sand paper machine you have just rented from your local store.
-You can find advices on how to deal with the complex parquet patterns, where to start with solid wood from and what is best for engineered wood floors.
-Sometimes written from professionals, sometimes given by total amateur enthusiasts, we can’t exactly ay the information on Internet is completely useless, but it all comes to the point how you understand the information and are you able to follow every advice strictly.
-After all what works for others may not work for you, right?
+You can find far too much information and tips on the Internet on how to use the sandpaper machine you have just rented from your local store.
+You can find advice on how to deal with the complex parquet patterns, where to start with solid wood from and what is best for engineered wood floors.
+Sometimes written from professionals, sometimes given by total amateur enthusiasts, we can’t exactly say the information on the Internet is completely useless, but it all comes to the point how you understand the information and are you able to follow every advice strictly.
+After all, what works for others may not work for you, right?

 The process of sanding requires knowledge and skills only experienced professionals can offer you.
 For example, did you know engineered wood can’t be sanded more than a couple of times in the floor’s life because of the thin top veneer and the risk to strip it off?
 Do you know how many times your hardwood floor is sanded previously?
 Do you know how to deal with a parquet floor the proper way, without sanding against the grain?
 If not, please be sure to hire the professionals!

 Check out these in-depth answers to five crucial questions about wood floor sanding and how it should be done properly for perfect results.

 Here are some of the most common hardwood flooring terms clarified for you, so you can make better choices.